-The Preservation Services program at Historic New England is made up of two teams: Property Care and Historic Preservation.
+Preservation at Historic New England is carried out by two staff teams: Property Care and Preservation Services.

-The Historic Preservation team at Historic New England is responsible for three external preservation programs: the Stewardship preservation easement program, the Historic Homeowner membership and related homeowner projects, and general advocacy/education.
-Historic Preservation staff also participate in external collaborative projects with preservation partner organizations and coordinate responses to public inquiries regarding historic preservation issues and resources.
+The Preservation Services team at Historic New England is responsible for three external preservation programs: the Preservation Easement Program, the Historic Homeowner membership and related homeowner projects, and preservation strategy and intervention.
+Staff also participate in external collaborative projects with preservation partner organizations and coordinate responses to public inquiries regarding historic preservation issues and resources.
 You can find links to Regional Resources here.

 Frequently Asked Questions